travelping/ergw/METRICS.md

 The label `name` is is taken from the configuration of the GTP socket and PeerIP is the IP address of the peer GSN.

-The path `rtt` is the round trip time histogram for each request/response message pair.

 The label `direction` has the value `tx` or `rx` for transmitted or received.
 The `timeout` counter exists only for requests that require a response.